1995 Constitution of Ethiopia

 The Constitution of the Federal Democratic Republic of Ethiopia (የኢትዮጵያ ፌዴራላዊ ዴሞክራሲያዊ ሪፐብሊክ ሕገ መንግሥት), also known as the 1995 Constitution of Ethiopia, is the supreme law of Ethiopia.
-The constitution came into force on 21 August 1995 after it was drawn up by the Constituent Assembly that was elected in June 1994.
-It was adopted by the Transitional Government of Ethiopia on 8 December 1994 and came into force following the general election held in May–June 1995.
+The constitution came into force on 21 August 1995 after it was drafted by the Constituent Assembly elected in June 1994.
+It was adopted by the Transitional Government of Ethiopia on 8 December 1994 and was implemented following the general election held in May–June 1995.

 Structure

-The constitution consists of 106 articles in 11 chapters.
-Articles I-VII contains general provisions on matters of nomenclature of state, territorial jurisdiction, and the Ethiopian flag; Articles VIII-XII describe sovereignty, the supremacy of the constitution, democratic rights, separation of state and religion, and accountability of the government.
+The constitution consists of 106 articles divided into 11 chapters.
+Articles I-VII contain general provisions concerning the designation of the state, territorial jurisdiction, and the Ethiopian flag; Articles VIII-XII describe sovereignty, the supremacy of the constitution, democratic rights, separation of state and religion, and accountability of the government.
 It provides for a federal government of nine ethnically based regions governed by a parliament divided into the House of Peoples' Representatives and the House of Federation.
 It provides for a parliamentary system, with a mostly ceremonial president as head of state, and executive power vested in a Council of Ministers headed by a prime minister.

-The constitution expressly provides for a set of basic human rights; Article 13 specifies that these rights and freedoms will be interpreted according to the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and other international instruments adopted by Ethiopia.
+The constitution expressly provides for a set of basic human rights; Article 13 specifies that these rights and freedoms will be interpreted in accordance with the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and other international instruments adopted by Ethiopia.

 The document further guarantees that all Ethiopian languages will enjoy equal state recognition, although Amharic is specified as the working language of the federal government.

-Ethiopia has a tradition of highly personal and strongly centralized government, a pattern the Ethiopian People's Revolutionary Democratic Front (the former ruling government coalition) had followed despite constitutional limits on federal power.
+Ethiopia has a tradition of highly personal and strongly centralised government, a pattern the Ethiopian People's Revolutionary Democratic Front (the former ruling government coalition) had followed despite constitutional limits on federal power.

 The first general election held after the adoption of the constitution was the 2000 election.

 There were three earlier written constitutions of Ethiopia, the preceding one being the 1987 Constitution.

 Controversy

-The 1995 constitution has been subjected to constitutional crises with involvement of few cliques to run their own agenda.
-Some critics claim that the constitution was drafted by the TPLF/EPRDF coalition in closed door and enacted overnight.
+The 1995 constitution has been subjected to constitutional crises with the involvement of a few political organisations using it to pursue their own agendas.
+Some critics claim that the constitution was drafted by the TPLF/EPRDF coalition behind closed doors and enacted overnight.

-The Constitutional Commission of the Transitional Government of Ethiopia (TGE) had worked with Regional Affairs Coordination Department for two years (1993 and 1994).
-The constitution organized public discussion from the grassroot kebele level to national level, involving many experts for advice while drafting.
-It also organized symposiums and forums of which the main draft provisions were discussed and debated Ethiopians.
-One of interesting feature of the discussion was the discussion conducted by article by article.
-After the discussion, participants voted for or against to each provision of the constitution, compiled the results at kebele, district, zone, region or national level.
+The Constitutional Commission of the Transitional Government of Ethiopia (TGE) had worked with the Regional Affairs Coordination Department for two years (1993 and 1994).
+The Constitutional Commission organised public discussions from the grassroots to a national level.
+They involved many experts for advice while drafting.
+The Commission also organised symposiums and forums at which the main draft provisions were discussed and debated by Ethiopians.
+One notable feature of the discussion was that it was conducted article by article.
+After discussion, participants voted on each provision of the constitution, and results were compiled at kebele, district, zone, region or national level.